gregoryjscott/Simpler/README.md

 ###"What is it?"

 For the most part, Simpler is just a philosophy on .NET class design.
 All classes that contain functionality are defined as Tasks.
-Each Task will have a single responsibility, and its class name will clearly explain that responsibility (using a verb instead of a noun).
-Since each Task class only does one thing it only needs one method - Execute().
+A Task has optional input and/or outputs, along with a single Execute() method - and that's it.
 Simpler comes with a Task base class, a static TaskFactory class for instantiating Tasks, along with various built-in Tasks that you can use as sub-tasks in your Tasks.

     class AnswerUsingDynamicProperties : Task
     {